developresearch/developresearch.github.io/_drafts/2020-01-27-using-the-nsf-awards-api.md

 related: true

 ---
 The [NSF Awards API](https://www.research.gov/common/webapi/awardapisearch-v1.htm) provides easy programmatic access to the agency's public grant records, which can be helpful in various scenarios.
-For instance: RCR requirement notifications, NSF Harassment Term & Condition monitoring, and internal notifications based on the award end date.
+For instance, this would enable automatic RCR requirement notifications, NSF Harassment Term & Condition monitoring, and internal notifications based on the award end date.
 Additionally, you can quickly produce a list of active awards that includes PIs and Co-PIs.

 You can access data from the API in a number of ways.
 In particular, python and Google Sheets are two accessible options that let you build upon the API as a base to automate repetitive tasks.